robobenklein/robobenklein.github.io/_posts/2019-10-16-vlhcc-2019-much-conference.md

 ### Towards a Model of API Learning
 {:.papertitle}

+This paper was very applicable to me since I am always coming across, learning, and trying to use new APIs.

+With this paper, it explains some background about how and why programmers have difficulty learning new APIs, which especially is useful when I'm designing new ones that I intend for other people to use.

+They didn't include any study data, but this is essentially the first building block in a good evaulation framework for understanding how people will learn new APIs.

 # A Tier
 {:.tiertitle-a}

 ### Designing Curated Conversation-Driven Explanations for Communicating Complex Technical Concepts
 {:.papertitle}

+The biggest focus of this seemed to be the tool they designed and tested to attempt to provide context-sensitive explanations for topics that e.g. uninvolved managers wouldn't understand.

+This would be awesome in concept, but the experiment here seemed incomplete and more work is needed on the tool IMO.
+I would love to be able to converse normally about highly technical stuff in my field with less inclined coworkers, but the difficulty of such a task for a computer seems very high.

+I suspect there is a lot more opportunity for further development here, but I have my doubts about how quickly we can come up with a real-world usable, deployable system.

 ### Investigating the Essential of Meaningful Automated Formative Feedback for Programming Assignments
 {:.papertitle}

+Since I'm still making my way through education at a formal institution I think that this experiment is useful to me in order to understand how students respond to feedback. (automated or not, the results still help to explain things)

+Now, although the title of this paper explicitly mentions Programming Assignments, I think this could be similar in topic to the feedback professional developers get from automated Unit Testing.

+Providing different levels of feedback here showed how students respond differently depending on how much information was given via the output of the automated tests.

+In essence, simply saying "test X failed" is an awful piece of feedback, but saying "we expected Y but got Z" was more useful.
+This seems obvious, but then they went and also evaluated how more intelligent systems giving feedback such as "check that you set variable N before copying" could change how the programmer performed.

+I think this topic should be expanded as the automated feedback programs improve, and also should be branched into potentially less obvious areas, such as the use of free CI tools by GitHub users to see how feedback causes developers to fix code in small open source projects.

 ### From GenderMag to InclusiveMag: An Inclusive Design Meta-Method
 {:.papertitle}